 To download a new audio description you need to connect to the Internet.
 After that, the audio description will be in the “my films and series” list and can be used offline.
 This also makes it possible to use Earcatch in the cinema.

-There are no costs: both the app and the available audio description are free.
+There are no costs: both the app and the available audio description are free for the end user.

 Yes, since Earcatch listens to the film sound you are not dependent on facilities in the cinema.
 With the Earcatch app you bring your audio description with you.